drJeckyll/esp-mqtt-rgb-led-light/README.md

 All topics can be adjusted via location .h files.

 When all colors are set to 0 or max, PWM will be turned OFF.
 In every other case PWM will be ON.
 This is ESP8266 PWM limitation.
 Max can be calculated like this: period * 1000 / 45.
 When you change period it will chnage max.

+This code was tested with ESP SDK 1.4.0.